doki-theme/doki-theme-jetbrains/README.md

 ![Custom sticker](./assets/readmeAssets/custom_sticker.gif)

+#### Save Positioning

+Any stickers that are allowed to be positioned (all small stickers are positionable), allows you to save the relative position in a certain type of window.
+Just by `double-clicking` the sticker, stickers for that type of window will be saved for later use.

+Types of distinct windows:

+- IDE Window
+- Secondary window (the one where you drag a tab out of the IDE window)
+- Any Dialog Window

+**Reset Margin** allows you to restore the original default margins for all windows.
+This will also move all active stickers back to the default position.

 #### Content Type

 Some themes have more than one set of images, this allows you to switch in-between each of them.